RMS Olympic: Post-Titanic refit

-On 9 October 1912, White Star withdrew Olympic from service and returned her to her builders at Belfast to have modifications added to incorporate lessons learned from the Titanic disaster six months prior, and improve safety.
+On 9 October 1912, White Star withdrew Olympic from service and returned her to her builders at Belfast to incorporate lessons learned from the Titanic disaster six months prior and improve safety.
 The number of lifeboats carried by Olympic was increased from twenty to sixty-eight, and extra davits were installed along the boat deck to accommodate them.
 An inner watertight skin was also constructed in the boiler and engine rooms, which created a double hull.
 Five of the watertight bulkheads were extended up to B-Deck, extending to the entire height of the hull.
 This corrected a flaw in the original design, in which the bulkheads only rose up as far as E or D-Deck, a short distance above the waterline.
 This flaw had been exposed during Titanics sinking, where water spilled over the top of the bulkheads as the ship sank and flooded subsequent compartments.
 In addition, an extra bulkhead was added to subdivide the electrical dynamo room, bringing the total number of watertight compartments to seventeen.
 Improvements were also made to the ship's pumping apparatus.
 These modifications meant that Olympic could survive a collision similar to that of Titanic, in that her first six compartments could be breached and the ship could remain afloat.

 At the same time, Olympics B Deck underwent a refit, which included extra cabins in place of the covered promenade, more private bathing facilities, an enlarged Á La Carte restaurant, and a Café Parisien (another addition that had proved popular on Titanic) was added, offering another dining option to first class passengers.
 With these changes (and a second refit in 1919 after the war), Olympics gross register tonnage rose to 46,439 tons, 111 tons more than Titanics.

 In March 1913, Olympic returned to service and briefly regained the title of largest ocean liner in the world, until the German liner entered passenger service in June.
 Following her refit, Olympic was marketed as the "new" Olympic and her improved safety features were featured prominently in advertisements.
 The ship experienced a short period of tranquility, although while she was in the mid-Atlantic during a storm on 7 February 1914 a rogue wave struck her which shattered eight first class portholes, swamped the dining saloon during lunch, and injured the ship's purser and several passengers.